MyZenKey/sp-sdk-ios/README.md

 Service providers decide how much client information they obtain from the user.
 In your setup, you can choose to have an experience with or without requiring a PIN or a biometric.

 Since applications must get authorization to access user information, scopes are used to define allowed actions.
-Scopes are implemented via OIDC and can be set to request profile information (email address, name, phone ...) to verify users.
+Scopes are implemented via OIDC and can be set to request profile information (such as email address, name, phone) to verify users.
 OpenID is the only required scope and is added by default on every request.
 All others are optional depending on the needs of your application.

 ## Add Project Verify SDK

 During development, include the ProjectVerifyLogin SDK in your project.
 There are currently two ways to integrate Project Verify (and its dependency `AppAuth`) in your project: via CocoaPods or as a git submodule.
 Carthage may be supported in the future.

 ### CocoaPods